maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

   * Counter point: there are aggressive crawlers, and you also don't want them to get in the way of your users.
 There are some `robots.txt` entries many spiders respect, but a rate limit could be needed.
 * "Datacenter IP ranges" - If you have a mobile app targeted at consumers, does traffic coming from AWS, Azure and other big hosters make sense?
 If you expect mostly "residential" and mobile traffic, perhaps you can reduce automated traffic from other sources with a more strict rate limit.
 There's a list of [datacenter IP ranges](https://github.com/client9/ipcat) that you can use for this.
   * Counter point: VPN providers out there are often going to be in these IP ranges.
 Legitimate users may use datacenter IP addresses in those cases.
 Also at the time of writing, my dad's Starlink subscription runs over what looks like a Google Compute Engine IP address.

+An additional exception could be certain groups of customers.
+If your API is your product, it could be part of your business model to allow e.g. users of your "premium plan" to have different limits.

 Also here, measuring will help you make an informed decision.
 If you see excess traffic from web crawlers, a tighter rate limit may be needed.
 If you see your support folks unable to help users, maybe a less strict rate limit for them makes more sense.